DmaxB13/DmaxB13/README.md

 ## My projects:
 - ### iSite:
-  iSite is a website for my private Minecraft MC23.
-Here you can do many things related to the server and more features coming soon and a big update coming around spring 2026. iSite i primarily made for the people playing on MC23.
+  iSite is a website for my private Minecraft server MC23.
+Here you can do many things related to the server and more features coming soon including a big update coming around spring 2026. iSite is primarily made for the people playing on MC23.

   Link: https://dmaxb13.github.io/iSite/

 ## What languages do i program in?
 Well im a web developer so i program in...
-- HTML
+- **HTML**
-- CSS
+- **CSS**
-- JavaScript (only when neccesary)
+- **JavaScript** (only when neccesary)